jdittrich/userNeedResearchBook/text/allURBook.md

  \

- Actually the example above is  is not great in terms of analysis:
+ Actually the example above is not great in terms of analysis:
  The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group has only a single data point.
 In later iterations I'll change this